Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission

-We did not consider \textit{in situ} resource utilisation (ISRU), except for recycling of air and water (possibly included into the capsule), as our architecture is adequate for a fast first mission, and ISRU presents a new set of challenges.
-Apart from the risk, use of ISRU in a large scale to grow food and obtain mission support resources in general only makes sense for prolonged stays, which is not the case we are considering.
+We did not consider ISRU, except for recycling of air and water (possibly included into the capsule), as our architecture is adequate for a fast first mission, and ISRU presents a new set of challenges.
+Apart from the risk, use of ISRU in a large scale to grow food and obtain mission support resources in general only makes sense for prolonged stays, which is not applicable in the case we are considering.
 The only remaining interesting use of ISRU is for generating return propellants.
-However, in the present case, they would have to ascend into orbit (with a 0.9 eccentricity), demanding more complex means of transportation than just bringing astronauts back.
-This would erode the advantage of ISRU, as the achieved gain in propellant mass would have to compensate a considerable increase in the mass of the transport vehicle, and the increase in propellant mass required to transport this vehicle to Mars.
+However, in the present case, they would have to ascend into orbit (with a 0.9 eccentricity), and demanding a much larger means of transportation than just bringing astronauts back, given the high delta-v involved in the type of mission considered here.
+This will possibly erode the advantage of ISRU, as the achieved gain in propellant mass would have to compensate a considerable increase in the mass of the transport vehicle, and the increase in propellant mass required to transport this vehicle to Mars.
 Therefore, it is not certain that ISRU would bring considerable advantages for the considered type of mission and, although its analysis is beyond the scope of this work, it remains an open issue.

+The considered mission can be seen, thus, as a baseline simple mission, and further studies can be done to better investigate more sophisticated option, possible including ISRU or aerobraking.
+The above discussion suggests that the gains possibly offered by such technologies will not be of orders of magnitude for this type of missions, and qualitative conclusions will be unaltered.

-Meanwhile the crew (using the transport capsule) would get all the required payload from the the cargo spacecraft, and descend to a $300\,\unit{km}$ circular orbit.
-Afterwards, the crew changes to the Mars operations vehicle, that will descend to the surface, while the transport capsule waits in the circular orbit.
+Meanwhile the crew (using the transport capsule) would get all the required payload from the the cargo S/C, and descend to a \SI{300}{\kilo\metre} circular orbit.
+Afterwards, the crew changes to the Mars operations vehicle, that will descend to the surface, while the transport capsule waits in orbit.